World Migratory Bird Day – 8th May

 Migratory birds are some of the most beautiful, observable, and remarkable wildlife that share our world.
 Many migrating birds – including cranes, storks, shorebirds, and eagles – travel thousands of kilometers across flyways that span countries and continents.
 Nevertheless, pressures resulting from rapid urbanization, pollution, and climate change have caused the steady loss of their natural habitats.

-The theme of World Migratory Bird Day (WMBD) 2021 is “Sing, Fly, Soar — Like a Bird!”
+The theme of World Migratory Bird Day (WMBD) 2021 was “Sing, Fly, Soar — Like a Bird!”

 The International Migratory Bird Day was first held in 1993 by ornithologists from Cornwall lab in the USA.
 Today this date is celebrated in many countries around the world every second Saturday in May.
 The main idea of the celebration is to attract the attention of national governments and the public to the problems of migratory birds.
 The global information campaign highlights the necessity of the conservation of migratory birds and their habitats.